-Health effects of oats and oat bio-actives in humans.
+PhD Project: Health effects of oats and oat bio-actives in humans.

 The project is part of the ScanOats project and I am working with oat diet for disease prevention.
 Presently, I am carrying out humans’ trial in order to evaluate the physiologically relevant effects of new oat-based, health-promoting foods.